-There are a lot of photographers out there, and many of the newer or part time photographers (some legit, some not so much) would rather just shoot your images, barely edit them (if at all), and burn them to a CD or DVD, and then hand them over to you.
+There are a lot of photographers out there, and some of them might rather just shoot your images, barely edit them (if at all), and burn them to a CD or DVD, and then hand them over to you.
 It’s fast, it’s easy, and clients are thrilled to have the freedom to do whatever they want with those images, all for the bargain price of $100.
 But once those images are in the client’s hands, the photographer no longer has quality control over prints of those images.
 Maybe they don’t care.

 I care.
 I take a lot of time to shoot, edit, and process images to show a certain style.
 I take pride in my images, and I stand behind my work.
 It’s an art, not a “shoot and burn” rampage.
 If a client comes to me for their photos, it’s because they want special images and high quality prints and wall art.
 And I intend to deliver just that.